tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapis_quickstart_stoplight.md

 As a final step for this endpoint, you need to enter the response information.
 The response includes not only an example response but also the schema describing the response.
 The schema describes all possible values in the response, their data types, and whether the values are required.

-Here you'll experience one of the coolest features in the Stoplight Studio editor, and one reason why I like this editor so much The editor will build out the response schema from a sample JSON response.
+Here you'll experience one of the coolest features in the Stoplight Studio editor, and one reason why I like this editor so much.
+The editor will automatically build out the response schema from a sample JSON response.

-To enter the response in Stoplight Studio:
+To enter the response information in Stoplight Studio:

 1. Below the parameter section for the endpoint, click the **+ Response** button.
 Then click the **+ Add Body** button that appears within this expanded Response section.

     <img src="https://s3.us-west-1.wasabisys.com/idbwmedia.com/images/api/stoplight_add_response_sectionbutton.png" alt="Responses section" />

 2. On the Schema tab, click **Generate from JSON**.
-3. Expand the orange **Sample Response** button below and copy the sample response.
+3. Expand the orange button below and copy the sample response.

     <button type="button" class="btn btn-warning" onclick="$('#response').toggle( 'fast' )">Sample response &raquo;</button>
     <div id="response" markdown="block" class="expandedBox" aria-expanded="false" style="display: none;">